Father of dead Navy SEAL refused to meet Trump at ceremony

 White House spokeswoman Sarah Huckabee Sanders told ABC's "This Week" on Sunday she believes the president would support an investigation.

 "I can't imagine what this father is going through," she said.
-"His son is a true American hero, and we should forever been in his son's debt."
+"His son is a true American hero, and we should forever be in his son's debt."

 The younger Owens, a 36-year-old married father of three, was the lone U.S. fatality in the Jan.
 27 raid on a suspected al-Qaida compound.
 Approximately 16 civilians and 14 militants died in the raid, which the Pentagon said was aimed at capturing information on potential al-Qaida attacks against the U.S. and its allies.

-The elder Owens, a retired Fort Lauderdale police detective and veteran, told the Herald he refused to meet with the president because the family had requested a private ceremony.
+The elder Owens told the Herald he refused to meet with the president because the family had requested a private ceremony.

 "I'm sorry, I don't want to see him," Owens recalled telling the chaplain who informed him that Trump was on his way from Washington.
 "I told them I don't want to meet the president."